madatoo/juiceme-ms4/README.md

 * FontAwesome for icons used in this project,
 * Freelogodesign was used to create shop logo,
 * Favicon Generator was used to convert logo image into favicons,
-* Google Fonts to use the ....... on whole page,
+* Google Fonts to use the Montserrat font for headings and Open Sans font for whole page,
 * Pexels was used to find products images,
 * MS Excel was used to create set of data needed to create database,
 * MS Word was used to spellcheck my work, because English isn't my first language,